robertmain/Treasure-Hunt/README.md

 Password: fubar

 ##Managing The Application
-To add other administrators, or peices of treasure, simply visit: http://servername/admin/login and sign in with the Administrator account listed above.
+To add other administrators, or pieces of treasure, simply visit: http://servername/admin/login and sign in with the Administrator account listed above.
 Adding other Administrators will give them access to this area of the application.
 If you installed this application in a subdirectory named "treasurehunt" on the server domain.com, you should use the following URL: http://domain.com/treasurehunt/admin/login